 * For photographs of architectural interiors and facades we often need lenses which provide extra-wide coverage to facilitate extreme view camera movements.
 Fuji and Nikon lenses for these purposes generally have the name "Wide" or "W".
 The Schneider Super-Angulon and Rodenstock Grandagons designs fall into this category.

-Out of all the lenses I own, this is the last one I would ever part with (you'll have to pry it from my cold, dead hands).
+The Rodenstock APO-Sironar-S lenses are superb.
+They are very sharp, have excellent control of flare and have lovely blur rendition.
 The MTF charts for this line of lenses is impressive: click here to see the Rodenstock lens catalog.
 Note that most lenses in this category give their best performance at f/16 and f/22.

 This 4x5 image was made with a 150mm Rodenstock APO-Sironar-S lens.
 The tonality and detail is...delicious.
-As you can see from the detail section, this lens is so sharp, it's crazy !
+As you can see from the detail section, this lens is quite sharp.
 It weighs only 230 grams and takes tiny 49 mm filters.
 Yet it covers 231 mm - enough to for 5x7 as a wide lens and plenty for 4x5 as a normal lens.
-It does nicely for close-up shots as well.
 Here are some pictures made with a 150mm APO Sironar-S. Sironar-S lenses are corrected for 1:10, which makes them fine performers at all but macro distance.

 The Fujinon 450C is a compact lens with long reach and tremendous coverage.
 Mounted in a Copal #1 shutter, it weighs only 270 grams, takes 52 mm filters, yet covers 486 mm, enough for the 11x14 format.
 It makes a nice portrait lens for 8x10, a long lens for 5x7 and it's a very long lens for 4x5, but it's smaller and lighter than most lenses.
 The 300C is another in the same family: C stands for Compact !